-The feature movie "Three Billboards Outside Ebbing, Missouri" was filmed in several locations near Asheville, including many days in downtown Sylva (mostly May 2-20, 2016).
-The movie has an impressive list of stars and will be released in theaters starting on November 10, 2017.
-It should make it to Asheville on November 22, and then all towns December 1.
+The feature movie "Three Billboards Outside Ebbing, Missouri" was filmed in several locations near Asheville, including many days in downtown Sylva in May 2016.
+The movie was released in November 2017 to immediate acclaim.
+Congrats for winning four Golden Globes in January 2018: Best Actress (Frances McDormand), Best Drama Motion Picture, Best Supporting Actor (Sam Rockwell) and Best Screenplay of a Motion Picture (Martin McDonagh).
 They will also filmed near Black Mountain and in Maggie Valley.

 Many locals enjoyed watching the filming on Main Street.
 Above, Sheriff Woody Harrelson restrains Deputy Sam Rockwell.
 Woody was very accommodating for photos and chatting with fans between takes.

 In downtown Sylva, several buildings had their facades transformed for locations in the movie, including the local newspaper "The Ebbing Herald" and the Ebbing Police Department complete with patrol cars out front.
 Sightseers gathered on nearby street corners to watch the action and meet some of the stars.

 Jackson County Filming Locations

 - Dentist Office: F. Patrick McGuire Dentistry, 45 King Street, Suite 200, Sylva

 - Dixon’s House: Private Residence, Cowan Street, Sylva